-No sound will get a dog owner’s attention quite like the sound of a dog throwing up or preparing to throw up.
-This can be a common occurrence that nearly every dog owner has probably had to deal with at least a few times.
+No noise will get a dog owner’s attention quite like the sound of a dog throwing up or preparing to throw up.
+This can be a common dog ailment that nearly every dog owner has probably had to deal with at least a few times.

-According to Drs.
-Krista Williams and Ernest Ward, veterinarians with VCA Hospitals, it is important to determine whether your dog is actually vomiting or simply regurgitating their food.
-This is because the causes of vomiting and regurgitation are different, so they require different treatment.1
+It’s important to determine whether your dog is actually vomiting or simply regurgitating their food.
+The causes of vomiting and regurgitation are different, so they require different treatment.1

-Vomiting involves contractions of the abdominal muscles, which lead to a forceful ejection of the contents from the dog’s stomach and upper intestines.
+Vomiting involves contractions of the abdominal muscles, which leads to a forceful ejection of the contents from the dog’s stomach and upper intestines.
 A dog may vomit immediately after eating or anytime afterward.
-Before vomiting, a dog will usually display one or more signs of nausea.2
+Before vomiting, a dog will usually display one or more signs of nausea.1

 - Swallowing excessively

 The reasons dogs vomit are as varied as the reasons humans vomit.
 Vomiting is the body’s way of getting rid of harmful substances or toxins, so it’s important to observe your dog for other symptoms if they have more than one vomiting episode.